catppuccin/latex/README.md

 ### Color Naming Conventions

 All [Catppuccin palette colors](https://github.com/catppuccin/catppuccin#-palette), across all flavors, follow the same naming convention.
-This theme set prefixes all Catppuccin colors with the flavor name, i.e. `frappePeach`, or `mochaBlue`.
-This allows for the inclusion of multiple flavors in a single LaTeX document; an example use case would be having code snippets use different syntax highlighting colorschemes.
+This theme set prefixes all Catppuccin colors with `ctp`, i.e. `ctpPeach`, or `ctpBlue`.

 ### Overriding Default Page and Text Colors
 If you wish to only utilize the themes for code snippets and not the document itself: